dyhes/zulip/docs/contributing/reviewable-prs.md

 # Reviewable pull requests

 This page offers some tips for making your pull requests easy to review.
-Following this advice will help the whole Zulip project move more quickly by saving maintainers time when they review your code.
+Following this advice will help the whole Aloha project move more quickly by saving maintainers time when they review your code.
 It will also make a big difference for getting your work integrated without delay.